Until now, it is widely accepted that the legal profession has been able to get away with poor customer service. But times have changed.

 Embracing technology for your clients is the key to success

-That’s why I built The Link App, a platform that gives law firms the tools to transform their client experience.
+That’s why I built The Link App, a legal case management platform that gives law firms the tools to transform their client experience.
 Our platform solves the number one complaint of poor customer service and communication by providing case transparency and communications through any device.
 This brings many benefits, not just to the client, but your law firm.

 You can expect less phone calls and emails, and less time spent on case administration.
 All communications are in one single, secure location.